TouchnoteiOSTeam/swift-style-guide/README.markdown

 - striving for clarity at the call site
 - prioritizing clarity over brevity
 - using camel case (not snake case)
+- using snake case for string literals (e.g. keys in strings file).
+This allows double-clicking to select the whole key.
 - using uppercase for types (and protocols), lowercase for everything else
 - including all needed words while omitting needless words
 - using names based on roles, not types
 - sometimes compensating for weak type information
 - striving for fluent usage
-- beginning factory methods with `make`
+- beginning factory methods with `create`
 - naming methods for their side effects
   - verb methods follow the -ed, -ing rule for the non-mutating version
   - noun methods follow the formX rule for the mutating version